 2. via new attribute in URSP rules.
 Solution #48 proposes an “edge-anchored” indication in URSP RSD(s).
 The principle of Solution #48 is that an indication may be added to the URSP Rules to indicate that any PDU Session that is associated with the RSD may be using a PSA UPF that is in a local site.
-However, this status indication cannot guarantee if the UE indeed will get the treatment of “edge anchored” at the time and location when a PDU session is established.
+Solution #48 only applies to the scenario where it is known that a PDU Session that is associated with certain Traffic Descriptors or DNN/S-NSSAI combinations will always access edge computing resources that cannot be accessed if the UE switches to an access that is not integrated with the 5GS.
 The solution makes no reference whether the URSP can be updated based on the AF guidance at run time.
 Solution #49 proposes to dynamically indicate “ongoing traffic offload” in the RSD.
-It is however, not stated what the expected impact of this indication is to the UE.
-Also, the solution given lacks the description of how the UE PCF know which PCF of the PDU Session will be selected for the PDU session so it is unclear how it would subscribe to changes.
-This is a common issue for all dynamic USRP-based solutions.
+This is based on AF provisioning as part of Application Guidance for URSP determination as described in clause 4.15.6.10 of TS 23.502 [9], and/or based on PCF decision due to an offloading of EC traffic to a local Data Network.
+With received indication in the URSP, and considering its user preferences, the UE may accordingly decide to continue using the ongoing PDU Session for EC traffic.

 3. as a new indication via PCO.
 The principle of Solution #47 is that the SMF is aware of whether the PDU Session uses a PSA UPF in local site and the SMF can send an "edge-anchored" indication to the UE that indicates that the PDU Session uses a PSA UPF that is in a local site and also a "5GC-preference" indication that indicates that the network prefers to keep the traffic in the 5GC.
 The indications can be per Flow Descriptor(s).